Parameter list

 If the sum of autovacuum_max_workers, max_connections, max_wal_senders, and max_worker_processes exceeds 262,143, the configured values for these parameters will not be applied.

-| Parameter name | Description | Cautions |
+| Parameter name | Description | Notes when modifying |

 |---|---|---|

-| effective_cache_size | Value used by the query planner to estimate available cache memory | While it does not directly allocate actual memory, it must be set appropriately considering the overall memory scale of the database server. |
+effective_cache_size | Value used by the query planner to estimate available cache memory | Does not directly allocate actual memory Set based on the overall memory size of the database server |

-| maintenance_work_mem | Maximum memory size for maintenance tasks (VACUUM, CREATE INDEX, etc.) | Since this memory is allocated individually per task unit, if multiple tasks are performed simultaneously, the total memory usage may increase and affect the service. |
+maintenance_work_mem | Maximum memory size for maintenance tasks (VACUUM, CREATE INDEX, etc.) | Memory is allocated separately per task If multiple tasks run simultaneously, total memory usage may increase |

-| max_connections | Maximum number of simultaneous client connections allowed | Each connection consumes system resources.
-Setting an excessively high value can lead to system load due to CPU and memory usage, affecting the service. |
+max_connections | Maximum number of client connections allowed simultaneously | Uses system resources per connection Setting an excessively high value may increase CPU and memory usage and cause system load |

-| max_locks_per_transaction | Maximum number of locks that can be acquired per transaction | Setting an excessively high value may cause issues with service startup due to insufficient memory. |
+max_locks_per_transaction | Maximum number of locks that can be acquired per transaction | Setting an excessively high value may cause service startup issues due to insufficient memory |

-| max_pred_locks_per_transaction | Maximum number of predicate locks that can be acquired per transaction | Setting an excessively high value may cause issues with service startup due to insufficient memory. |
+max_pred_locks_per_transaction | Maximum number of predicate locks that can be acquired per transaction | Setting an excessively high value may cause service startup issues due to insufficient memory |

-| max_prepared_transactions | Maximum number of prepared transactions that can be used simultaneously | Setting an excessively high value may cause issues with service startup due to insufficient memory. |
+max_prepared_transactions | Maximum number of prepared transactions that can be used simultaneously | Setting an excessively high value may cause service startup issues due to insufficient memory |

-| wal_keep_size | Setting that specifies the minimum size of WAL files to retain | If replication delay occurs and the standby server does not receive necessary WAL files, the replication connection may be lost.
-It should be set to a sufficient value to prevent WAL deletion. |
+wal_keep_size | Minimum size of WAL files to retain | If replication delay occurs, the Standby server may not receive required WAL files Set a sufficient value to maintain replication connections |

 Parameters with recommended values or restrictions